Fourth Wing

 Fourth Wing grabbed the romance world by the throat and didn't let go.
 Violet Sorrengail was supposed to be a scribe, but her mother forces her into the Riders Quadrant where most cadets die during training.
 She's small, fragile, and absolutely refusing to give up.

 Xaden Riorson is the worst possible person for her to be drawn to, son of a traitor, powerful, dangerous, and bound by secrets that could destroy them both.
-The enemies-to-lovers arc is delicious because the enmity is real and rooted in history, not just misunderstanding.
+The enemies-to-lovers arc is delicious because the enmity is real and rooted in history, rooted in history and real stakes.

 What makes Fourth Wing addictive is the constant danger.
 Every training exercise could kill you.
 Dragons are choosy, deadly, and not interested in coddling humans.
 The romance develops in stolen moments between life-threatening trials, making every interaction weighted with the knowledge that tomorrow isn't guaranteed.